YunoHost/doc/pages/02.administer/10.install/25.installing_debian/installing_debian.md

 1. Remove the installation media (unplug the USB stick)
 2. Reboot
 3. Login as `root` with the long complex password you created earlier.
+4. Install curl by typing `apt install curl`
-4. Proceed to install Yunohost on Debian using these instructions: https://yunohost.org/en/install/hardware:vps_debian
+5. Proceed to install Yunohost on Debian using these instructions: https://yunohost.org/en/install/hardware:vps_debian
+   - The installer will ask for permission to overwrite some configuration files.
+Select Yes.